simonmichael/hledger_site/gains-model.md

   This is not considered revenue, or taxable.

 - It's common to be holding multiple lots, perhaps many, even in a single account.
-  Eg, say you buy a small amount of some stock or cryptocurrency each week.
+  E.g., say you buy a small amount of some stock or cryptocurrency each week.
   Each purchase adds a new lot to your assets.
 We'll call this a *multi-lot balance*, or *balance*.

 - URG is calculated for a lot at a certain point in time.